GQZhangMath/GQZhangMath.github.io/index.md

 ### Education

-2014.09-2019.07  Ph.D., Academy of Mathematics and Systems Science, Chinese Academy of Sciences
+2014.09-2019.07,  Doctorate in Applied Mathemathics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences

-### Working Experience
+### Employment

 * 2021.07-present,  Assistant Professor, Academy of Mathematics and Systems Science, Chinese Academy of Sciences
 * 2019.07-2021.07,  Post-Doctoral Fellow, Department of Mathematical Science, Tsinghua University